The Power of Multi-Step Vizing Chains: Application 1: Local version of Vizing's theorem

 We say an edge $e = uv$ is coloured \emph{strictly local} if $c(e) \in \{1, 2, 3, \dots, 1+\max\{d(u),d(v) \} \}$.
-A strictly local partial colouring is then a partial edge colouring, where all coloured edges are coloured strictly local.
+A strictly local partial colouring is then a partial edge-colouring, where all coloured edges are coloured strictly local.
 The Local Vizing Conjecture says that there exists a proper colouring of any graph where all edges are coloured strictly locally.
 We say a fan is \emph{strictly local} if the representative available colour at each point $w_i$ of the fan is in $\{1, 2, 3, \dots, 1+d(w_i)\}$.
+Observe that if the original colouring is strictly local, then so is the colouring obtained from shifting a strictly local fan.
 Strictly local fans gives us a way of constructing truncated Vizing chains that are strictly local, assuming that the pre-colouring is strictly local: fix a center $u$ and an uncoloured edge $uv$.
 The Vizing chain constructions from Lemma~\ref{lma:fan2} and Theorem~\ref{thm:VT} can be made strictly local by choosing the available colour at a vertex $y$ in $\{1, 2, 3, \dots, 1+d(y)\}$ and truncating $P$ at the first problematic edge.
 We will need the following generic construction of strictly local Vizing chains: